 If you want to enjoy a tasty snack while you get your CBD, an edible option might be perfect for you.
 As with any supplement, it’s important that you take your CBD edibles safely — make sure you follow edible safe practices!

-CBD capsules are a no-fuss solution to your daily CBD dose.
+CBD capsules are a no-fuss solution to your daily CBD.
 Some capsules are even dissolvable if swallowing pills isn’t an option for you.
 Just grab one along with the rest of your daily vitamins and a sip of water, and you’re good to go.

 Capsules are great if you’re sensitive to tastes or textures or you’re looking for the easiest way to take CBD.